 17. How does Aldi work?
 Here are beginner tips for shopping at Aldi.

 It mostly works like a normal grocery store…

 Go, pick out food, pay for the food, take it home.

 Here are the Aldi-specific things that might be unique to Aldi, depending on where you live and what’s typical in your area:

-- They don’t have EVERY SINGLE GROCERY item.
+21. They don’t have EVERY SINGLE GROCERY item.
 Especially uncommon ones.
-But, they have most of the basics.
+But, Aldi carries almost all of the basics.